Laura Swaan Wrede: Career

 Swaan Wrede was commissioned as an officer in the Swedish Army in 1987.
 She was the first woman in the Swedish Armed Forces to receive a scholarship from the Federation of Swedish Finnish Volunteers (Förbundet svenska finlandsfrivilliga) after completing officer training at the Military Academy Karlberg.
 In the early 1990s, she served in the Scanian Anti-Aircraft Corps (Lv 4) in Ystad.

 Swaan Wrede has been in charge of several units throughout her career, mainly at the Life Guards.
 She has also served several international operations outside Swedish territory, including as a UN observer in the Middle East (UNTSO).
 She has also served in Lebanon (UNIFIL) and Bosnia (UNPROFOR), and has been involved in international operations in Mali, Somalia, Afghanistan and more.
 From 2008 Swaan Wrede served as ADC to Victoria, Crown Princess of Sweden.

 On 14 December 2014, Swaan Wrede was promoted to colonel and appointed head of department in the Land Component Command (INSS ATS) at the Swedish Armed Forces Headquarters in Stockholm.
 On 1 November 2017, she assumed the position of regimental commander of the Life Guards, and thus became the first woman regimental commander in Sweden.

 She was appointed Deputy Chief of Army on 1 April 2020 and promoted to brigadier general.
 The Swedish Armed Forces terminated Swaan Wrede's appointment as ADC to Victoria, Crown Princess of Sweden from 1 January 2021.

 On 1 October 2022, Swaan Wrede assumed the position of Chief of Home Guard and was simultaneously promoted to major general.
+She held this position until 8 January 2026 when she was succeeded by Major General Mattias Ardin.
+On 12 May 2026, she assumed the position of Deputy Commander of the Multinational Special Training Command (MN ST-C) European Union Military Assistance Mission in support of Ukraine (EUMAM Ukraine/UA).